NMaghfurUsman/krita-annotations-editor/README.md

 # Krita Annotations Editor

 Krita documents can store a list of data records called annotations.
-Annotations have a description and are retrieved by their annotation type name.
+Annotations have a description and their value is retrieved by their type name.

 This repository is a Python plugin for Krita, which adds a docker widget that you can use to edit a Krita document's annotations as plain textual data.